vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md

 # Custom18 VictoryGLU: A New Benchmark in Activation Performance

 We evaluated five activation functions across multiple model depths, measuring training and validation loss under early stopping.
-The results demonstrate that **Custom18 VictoryGLU** is the superior choice, securing the best validation loss in **3 out of 4** model configurations, effectively dethroning SwiGLU in shallow networks and CustomV2 in deep networks.
+The results demonstrate that **Custom18 VictoryGLU** (referred to as **CustomActivationByVinayak** in source code mentioned below) is the superior choice, securing the best validation loss in **3 out of 4** model configurations, effectively dethroning SwiGLU in shallow networks and CustomV2 in deep networks.

 ## Activation Function Performance Overview (Early Stop Implemented)